dallen1/RDA-theme/README.md

 <h2>Introduction</h2>

 <p>This is a guide for how the Herring Cove theme was applied.
-It assumes a basic understanding of css, the Jekyll manual for applying themes, and that the Herring Cove readme has been read.</p>
+It assumes a basic understanding of html/css, the Jekyll manual for applying themes, and that the Herring Cove readme has been read.</p>

 <h2>Theme application</h2>